Bogdanp/personal-website/content/post/racket-cs-on-ios.md

 ![Bitcode](/img/racket-cs-on-ios-bitcode.png)

-Next, copy `libracketcs.a`, `petite.boot`, `scheme.boot` and
+Next, copy "libracketcs.a", "petite.boot", "scheme.boot" and
-`racket.boot` from `racket-ios/lib` into a sub-directory of your project called `vendor/` and drag-and-drop the `vendor/` directory into your XCode project.
-Then, instruct XCode to link `libracketcs.a` and `libiconv.tbd` with your code from the "Build Phases" tab.
-You'll have to add `libracketcs.a` to your project using the "Add Other..." sub-menu.
+"racket.boot" from "racket/lib" into a sub-directory of your project called "vendor/" and drag-and-drop the "vendor/" directory into your XCode project.
+Then, instruct XCode to link "libracketcs.a" and "libiconv.tbd" with your code from the "Build Phases" tab.
+You'll have to add "libracketcs.a" to your project using the "Add Other..." sub-menu.

 ![Link](/img/racket-cs-on-ios-link.png)

-Next, add a new C source file called `vendor.c` and answer "yes" if prompted to create a bridging header for Swift.
-I tend to re-name the bridging header to plain `bridge.h` because I don't like the name that XCode generates by default.
+Next, add a new C source file called "vendor.c" and answer "yes" if prompted to create a bridging header for Swift.
+I tend to re-name the bridging header to plain "bridge.h" because I don't like the name that XCode generates by default.
 If you do this, you'll have to update the "Objective-C Bridging Header" setting in your "Build Settings" tab.
-From `bridge.h`, include `vendor.h` and inside `vendor.h` add
-definitions for `racket_init` and `echo`
+From "bridge.h", include "vendor.h" and inside "vendor.h" add definitions for `racket_init` and `echo`

 ```c
 #ifndef vendor_h